 Week 1: Is it okay to have questions about God?

-Journal your answers to these questions as you read through the chapter each week.
+Journal your answers to these questions as you read through the verses provided each week.
 You may wish to read one day and journal the next, or spread the questions over the whole week.
-If you don't have "The Story" then read through the chapters of the Bible listed for each day.

 DAY ONE